shaks94/Udacity_Project/writeup.md

 2) ### Suggest possible improvements to your pipeline
-    1) Increase the thickess from 2 to 10 for better guidance
+    1) Increase the thickness from 2 to 10 for better guidance
     2) slope detection in solution in coming day's